-Li notes, “It is important to note that curcumin, the active ingredient in turmeric is fat-soluble and absorption is enhanced when combined with black pepper and dishes that contain fat, such as coconut, fish, olive oil, and avocado.”
+Li cautions, “It is important to note that curcumin, the active ingredient in turmeric, is fat-soluble, and absorption is enhanced when combined with black pepper and dishes that contain fat, such as coconut, fish, olive oil, and avocado.”

 Turmeric: Fresh Versus Dried

 Turmeric is most commonly found in powdered form, although whole dried turmeric can be purchased from natural food stores and well-stocked Asian grocery stores.

 Fresh turmeric rhizomes, also known as turmeric roots, are closely related to fresh ginger rhizomes.
 Small and unassuming, fresh turmeric roots have a vivid yellow–orange interior and a mildly peppery flavor.
 Like ginger, young turmeric rhizomes can be used skin and all.
 However, older roots should have their tough skins removed with a knife, spoon, or potato peeler.
 Fresh turmeric should be stored loosely wrapped in the fridge or sliced thinly and frozen for up to several months before you use or discard it.

 Dried turmeric is made of turmeric rhizomes that have been boiled and then dried.
 Dried turmeric ranges in color from bright yellow to burnt orange and has an earthier flavor than fresh turmeric.
 Dried turmeric should be stored in a glass jar away from heat and direct sunlight.
 As with other spices, dried turmeric should be purchased from a reputable shop with frequent product turnover to ensure freshness.